 - Unplug all electronics and chargers when they are not being used.
 Phantom power will add up over time.

-- If you have many South or West facing windows, close your blinds or drapes during the hottest part of the day to keep the sun from heating these areas.
+- If you have South or West facing windows, raise your blinds or open your curtains to let the warm sun in during the day.

-- When purchasing new cooling equipment or any appliance look for the Energy Star label.
+- When purchasing any new appliances look for the Energy Star label.

 - Shorten your shower by a minute or two and you'll save up to 150 gallons per month.